Choens/install-scripts/README.md

 The files that start with "installation-" are a series of installation bash scripts (and one markdown comments file) I use to quickly reinstall / re-configure my system.
-Unless you happen to use Kubuntu and have similar tastes in software, these may or may not be useful to you.
+Unless you happen to use Ubuntu and have similar tastes in software, these may or may not be useful to you.
 But they are useful for me.

-They should be run in the
+They should be "run" manually in the following order:
-following order:

 - install-desktop.sh
 - install-programming.sh